timmens/macro_problems/README.md

 Solutions to the computation exercises are found in the following notebooks.
 To view these notebooks simply press the ``render notebook`` button.
-If you like to play around with these notebooks online simply press the ``launch binder`` button (note that the building process can take a few minutes).
+If you like to play around with these notebooks online simply press the ``launch binder`` button (note that the building process can take a few minutes). (*In case one of the links fails you can also view the notebook by simply opening the file; that will always work.*)

 <!---
 ```diff